Guide to Hiring in Denmark

 Maternity/paternity leave

-Fathers are entitled to two weeks of paternity leave after the birth of their child, during which they also receive full pay.
-In addition to paternity leave, fathers can also take two additional weeks of leave, known as 'Dad's quota', which is paid by the state.
+Fathers or co-mothers are entitled to two weeks of paternity leave after the birth of their child, during which they also receive full pay.
+In addition to paternity leave, fathers or co-mothers can also take two additional weeks of leave, which is paid by the state.

 After the maternity leave period, the parents can take parental leave for up to 32 weeks, which can be split between the two parents.
-During parental leave, parents receive a parental leave allowance from the state, calculated based on their income and can range from 50% to 100% of their salary, up to a maximum of 21,717 Kr. per month (as of 2023).
+During parental leave, parents receive a parental leave allowance from the state, which are subject to a statutory maximum amount, adjusted annually. (as of 2026).

 Background checks

 Background checks in Denmark are not mandatory, but employers can conduct them in certain circumstances.
-The Danish Data Protection Act regulates the collection and processing of personal data, including during background checks.
+The GDPR and the Danish Data Protection Act regulates the collection and processing of personal data, including during background checks.

 Danish companies must have a legitimate reason for conducting a background check and obtain the candidate's consent before doing so.
 The candidate also has the right to access the information collected and to have any inaccuracies corrected.